-Schools and Rules
+Feng Shui Schools and Rules

-Wind, Water, and You
+Feng Shui and You

 Books, courses, and online resources are all terrific ways to learn more about feng shui in order to see your own environment with new eyes.
-A trained feng shui expert can provide in-depth treatment of your space, help in selecting a layout and furnishings, or calculate the best location for a home or business.
+A trained feng shui expert can provide in-depth treatment of your space, help you selects an ideal furniture layout, appropriate furnishings, or calculate the best location for a home or business.